tomByrer/covid19-crude-death-rate-data/README.md

 ## Instructions

-You can view the `covid19-cdr.json` or `covid19-cdr.csv` files directly for now.
+You can view the [`covid19-cdr.csv`](https://github.com/tomByrer/covid19-crude-death-rate-data/blob/master/covid19-cdr.csv#L1) `covid19-cdr.json` files directly for now.
 Final output is sorted by CDR, then by cases.

 1. Install [NodeJS](https://nodejs.org).
 Might need to reboot, add to path, etc.
 2. In a CLI, run `node 1collect`; the output will be in `/data`
 3. etc for other JS scripts that start with a number; expected to be in order.

+### Warnings

+* BETA: API, CSV headers, & code likely to change drastcily.
+* Right now, needs to be ran manually & uploaded; not automated
+* Might use [COVID19Tracking](https://twitter.com/COVID19Tracking) for US data

 ### Design Decisions